pantheon-systems/documentation/source/content/partials/live-initialize.md

 ![Initialize live environment](../../images/launch-initialize-live.png)

-1. Go to the the <Icon icon="chartNetwork" text="Database / Files"/> tab and select the following:
+1. Go to the the <Icon icon="server" text="Database / Files"/> tab and select the following:

    - **From this Environment**: Development
    - **Clone Database**: Checked